sandiegopython/test-driven-django-development/tutorials/01-getting-started.rst

     $ python -V

 You should also have `pip`_ installed on your machine.
-First we need to install our dependencies and make a ``requirements.txt`` file.
 First let's install Django 1.6:

 .. code-block:: bash